15 Best Things to Do in Petrified Forest National Park

 4. Route 66 Studebaker

-That being said, Route 66 is ingrained in the park’s history.
-It’s how travelers used to visit Petrified Forest, and it’s why the historic Painted Desert Inn is located where it is today!
+That said, Route 66 is ingrained in the park’s history because it’s how travelers used to visit Petrified Forest in years past, and it’s why the historic Painted Desert Inn is located where it is today!

 Google Maps Directions: Route 66 Pullout